phzietsman/blockchain-monopoly/README.md

 > miner.start(1)
 ```

 You will notice after you start your miner it will start to build a [DAG](https://github.com/ethereum/wiki/wiki/Ethash-DAG).
-This firts needs to finish before you will actually start mining Ether.
+This first needs to finish before you will actually start mining Ether.
 To check your Ether balance using the JavaScript console:

 ```sh
 > eth.getBalance(your_address_from_mist)
 ```

-### Network Connectivity ###
+### Network Connectivity, again ###

 To check how many peers the client is connected to in the interactive console, the net module has two attributes give you info about the number of peers and whether you are a listening node.